jspinak/brobot/docs/docs/04-testing/mock-mode-guide.md

 - **Development** when the target application is unavailable
 - **Testing state transitions** and automation flow logic

+### Mock Mode vs Headless Mode

+**Important Distinction**:
+- **Mock Mode** (`brobot.mock`): Simulates actions and pattern matching for testing without real screen interaction
+- **Headless Mode** (`brobot.headless`): Indicates no display is available (e.g., server environments, CI/CD)

+These are independent settings:
+- You can run mock mode with a display (development testing)
+- You can run mock mode without a display (CI/CD testing)
+- Headless environments typically use mock mode, but mock mode doesn't require headless

 ## Core Concepts

 ### What Mock Mode Does